RobLoach/CLove/native/README.md

 #Note

-You must call all your draw,update and load functions inside game.c from where CLove will handle the code inside src/main.c
+You must call all your draw, update and load functions inside game.c from where CLove will handle the code inside src/main.c